A Practice of Jacobs Counsel LLCServing NY · NJ · OH — Vol. 2026

 The administration process.

-A structured path from appointment through distribution — with clear milestones, transparent communication, and senior-attorney oversight at every step.
+A structured path from appointment through distribution, with senior-attorney oversight.

 1. STEP 01